Noise nuisance

 If you are a housing association tenant, you should report your concerns to your housing association first.
 If you are a Reading Council tenant, you should report your concerns to the council’s anti-social behaviour team at asb.team@reading.gov.uk.

 You can find out how we investigate noise complaints in our noise nuisance fact sheets.
 Please take the time to read this.
 If you do not wish to follow our process, we cannot progress your complaint.
-If your complaint goes to the legal enforcement stage you and other witnesses to the problem may have to give evidence in a court of law.
+If your complaint goes to the legal enforcement stage you and other witnesses to the problem will have to give evidence in a court of law.

 You will need to fill out diary sheets to show a noise is having an unreasonable effect on your use or enjoyment of your home or other premises.
 You should be as specific as possible when completing the diary sheets.
 Guidance on completing diary sheets.
 Submit completed sheets to environment.protectionteam@reading.gov.uk.